tangshuang/tyshemo/docs/model.md

 // { value, required, disabled, readonly, hidden, errors, ...metas }
 ```

 Why I provide a `$views` property and give structure like this?
-Because in most cases, we use a field as a single view drive state.
+Because in most cases, we use a field as a single view drived by state.

 ```html
 <label>{{age.label}}</label>
 <input v-model="age.value" />
 <span v-if="age.required">Required</span>
 ```

+**view.value**

 *Notice: Change `value` on a field view will trigger watch callbacks*